webrtc-security/webrtc-security.github.io/index.md

 The initial browser registration is used to announce a user's point of contact, and indicates that a user's device is accepting calls.
 However the process provides a vector for malicious entities to perform a "Registration Hijack" attack.

 The exchange of registration messages includes a "Contact:" field, containing the user's IP address.
 Whenever the signalling server processes an incoming call, the user name (or phone number) is matched up with the registered IP address, and the INVITE is forwarded accordingly.
-These registrations are periodically updated, ensuring the recards are kept recent and up to date.
+These registrations are periodically updated, ensuring the records are kept recent and up to date.

 As SIP messages are always sent in plain text, it can be trivial for an attacker to intercept and read the contents of these registration messages.
 Following the interception, an appropriate tool (such as SiVuS Message generator) can be used to generate similar SIP information, but with the user's true IP address replaced by the attacker's own.
 The attacker then only has to disable the real user and send this information periodically to divert all incoming calls to themselves.